ohallstrom/ML-jazz-predictions/README.md

 # ML-jazz-predictions
+This project uses machine learning to predict the next chord in Jazz music.

-ML-project for chord predictions with the Digital and Cognitive Musicology Lab at EPFL
+Made by Anmol, Nikunj and Oskar in collaboration with the Digital and Cognitive Musicology Lab at EPFL.